Step-by-Step APT Guide for NIRCam Deep Field Imaging with MIRI Imaging Parallels

 This program is targeting the GOODS-S field with a 2 × 2 NIRCam mosaic.
-There are a few options for entering a target in APT; we will specify an individual Fixed Target.
-To start, create a new Fixed Target at RA = 03h 32m 42.7s, Dec = -27d 47m 59.7s.
-By setting this specific position (instead of the center of the GOODS-S field), the NIRCam and MIRI observations will fall completely within the CANDELS coverage (Figure 1), given a specific position angle (see Special Requirements).
+There are a few options for entering a target in APT; we will specify an individual fixed target.
+To start, create a new fixed target at RA = 03h 32m 42.7s, Dec = -27d 47m 59.7s.
+By setting this specific position (instead of the center of the GOODS-S field), the NIRCam and MIRI observations will fall completely within the CANDELS coverage (ETC Figure 1), given a specific position angle (see Special Requirements).

 Main article: APT Observations

 For deep imaging that uses all 10 NIRCam detectors plus parallels, data volume can add up quickly.
-For this particular program, the data volume is high enough that the observations must be split into an individual observation for each filter instead of including all filters within a single observation in the "Filters" box.
-This increases the overheads slightly, but makes up for some of the extra overhead by allowing for more flexibility in mosaicking, as described in the next paragraph.
+For this particular program, the data volume is high enough that the observations must be split into an individual observation for each filter instead of including all filters within a single observation, in the Filters panel.
+This increases the overheads slightly, while allowing for more flexibility in defining exposure times for each filter.

 Main article: NIRCam Filters

-In the "Filters" box, specify the requiredfilters, readout patterns, and exposures.
-NIRCam has a short-wavelength and a long-wavelength channel that produce simultaneous imaging (via a dichroic) over the same field-of-view.
+In the Filters panel, specify the required filters, readout patterns, and exposures.
+NIRCam has a short wavelength and a long wavelength channel that produce simultaneous imaging (via a dichroic) over the same field of view.
 Programs can therefore select one filter for each channel for each exposure sequence in the Filters box, and both will be observed with the identical readout patterns and total exposure time.
-Filters used in this program are summarized in Table 2.
+Filters used in this program are summarized in Tables 1 and 2.